 Maisha R. & Jordana A.

-25 eCommerce Statistics and How to Capitalise on Them in 2022
+25 eCommerce Statistics and How to Capitalize on Them in 2022

-Conducting extensive market research is an essential yet time-consuming process.
-To help you get started, we have compiled a list of eCommerce statistics to consider for 2021 and 2022.
-The data ranges from general eCommerce facts to consumer behavior and social marketing stats.
+Since conducting extensive market research can be time-consuming, we compiled the must-know eCommerce statistics for 2022.
+The data ranges from general eCommerce statistics to consumer behavior and social marketing stats.

-Here are the top 5 eCommerce statistics that feature a quick overview of the current state of the eCommerce industry:
+Here are the top 5 eCommerce statistics that illustrate the current state of the eCommerce industry:

-- Online retail sales worldwide are projected to grow to $5.4 trillion by 2022.
+- Global retail eCommerce sales are projected to reach about $7.4 trillion by 2025.

 General eCommerce Statistics

 This section provides stats on the global eCommerce growth.
-Therefore, this data is relevant for all eCommerce businesses regardless of where they operate.
+Therefore, they are relevant for all eCommerce businesses regardless of where they operate.

-The following are the top eCommerce sales statistics for general business decision-making.
+The following are the top eCommerce statistics for general business decision-making.

-As of 2021, the world population is 7.9 billion people.
-That means 27% of the global population turns to online shopping to fulfill their needs.
+As of 2021, the world population comprises over 7.9 billion people.
+That means 27% of the global population shop online to fulfill their needs.

 With the global eCommerce market showing no signs of slowing down within the next few years, now is the perfect time to start an online business.

-- Online retail sales worldwide are projected to grow to $5.4 trillion by 2022 (Statista).
+2. Online retail sales worldwide are projected to grow to about $7.4 trillion by 2025 (Statista).

-Shopping is one of the most popular online activities today.
-As the pandemic limits customers’ mobility, people have no other choice but to shop on the internet.
-This creates opportunities for businesses to enter online marketplaces and generate higher revenues.
+Online shopping is one of the most popular activities today, especially now that the pandemic has limited customers’ mobility.
+This creates opportunities for stores to enter online marketplaces and generate higher revenues.

-- The fashion and beauty industry accounted for the largest share of global revenues in 2021 at $665 billion (DataReportal).
+3. The electronics industry accounted for the largest share of global revenues in 2022 at $988.4 billion (DataReportal).

-By generating over $665 billion, the fashion and beauty category takes the lead in the global business-to-consumer (B2C) eCommerce market.
-Other thriving industries include electronics, physical media, toys, and DIY brands, all of which make over $500 billion in revenue.
+By generating over $988.4 billion, the consumer electronics category takes the lead in the global business-to-consumer (B2C) eCommerce markets.
+Other thriving industries include toys, physical media, and personal and household care, all of which make over $350 billion in revenue.

-Data shows that the fashion and beauty industry is the most prospective in the coming years.
+Despite ranking second this year, the fashion industry still generates $904.5 billion in revenue, making it prospective in the coming years.
 If you’re interested in this business niche, check out our article on starting an online clothing store.

 In 2020, credit cards ranked second after digital and mobile wallets in the global market.
-However, it is predicted that the popularity of card payments will decline in the coming years.
+However, their popularity is predicted to decline in the coming years.

-Online businesses should take advantage of this momentum and integrate their eCommerce sites with popular digital wallets like PayPal and Apple Pay.
+Online stores should take advantage of this momentum and integrate popular digital wallets like PayPal and Apple Pay into their eCommerce sites.
 Doing so will make customers’ transactions easier, influencing their purchasing decisions.

-- China dominates the global eCommerce market share in 2021 (eMarketer).
+5. China will continue to dominate the global eCommerce market in 2022 (Statista).

 China’s domination in the eCommerce market, particularly the luxury goods industry, stems directly from travel restrictions.
-By the end of 2020, approximately 782.41 million people in China had conducted online shopping.
+As of December 2021, approximately 842 million people in China shopped online.

-The country makes a significant contribution to international sales.
+The country makes a significant contribution to retail eCommerce sales worldwide.
 In 2020, around 140 million Chinese residents were cross-border online shoppers.
-This number is projected to increase to 160 million by the end of 2021.
+This number is projected to increase to nearly 177 million by 2022.

-With 9.9% of the world population being Chinese online shoppers, you shouldn’t underestimate their buying power.
+With around 2% of the world’s population being Chinese cross-border online shoppers, you shouldn’t underestimate their buying power.

-If you’re thinking about entering the Chinese market, consider building a multilingual online store with a localized assortment of products.
-Visit our article on the best WordPress translation plugins if you need recommendations for the best tools to use.
+If you’re thinking about entering the Chinese market, consider building a multilingual eCommerce store with a localized assortment of products.
+Read our article on the best WordPress translation plugins for recommended tools.

-Promoting your online store via China’s most popular social media platforms like Weibo, TikTok, and WeChat will further boost your brand awareness in the country.
+Promoting your eCommerce store via China’s most popular social media platforms like Weibo, Douyin, and WeChat can also boost your brand awareness in the country.

 eCommerce Consumer Behaviour Statistics

-Understanding consumer behavior is an essential part of any eCommerce strategy.
-It lets you improve user experience and ensure customer satisfaction for optimal conversion rates.
+Understanding consumer behavior is essential for any eCommerce strategy.
+It improves user experience and ensures customer satisfaction for optimal conversion rates.

 By knowing consumers’ needs and buying motives, you’ll be able to influence their purchasing decisions.
 It’ll also be easier to turn new buyers into loyal customers.

-Here are the top five stats about online consumer shopping behavior and how to use them.
+Here are the top five stats about online shopping behavior along with the guidelines on how to use them.

-- The average shopping cart abandonment rate across all industries is 69.8% (Baymard Institute).
+6. The average cart abandonment rate across all industries is 69.82% (Baymard Institute).

-The top three reasons for cart abandonment are unexpected extra costs, the requirement to create a new account, and a slow delivery process.
-Unexpected extra costs such as shipping costs and taxes accounted for 49% of over 4,300 US-based digital buyers abandoning their shopping carts.
+The top three reasons for online shopping cart abandonment are unexpected extra costs, account creation requirements, and a slow delivery process.
+Unanticipated additional charges such as shipping and taxes accounted for 48% of over 4,300 US-based digital buyers abandoning their shopping carts.

-Accordingly, offering free shipping will help reduce online shopping cart abandonment on both mobile and desktop devices.
-If your eCommerce site has a signup system, give visitors the option to make purchases without registering.
+Offering free shipping can help reduce online shopping cart abandonment on mobile and desktop devices.
+If your eCommerce site has a signup system, give users the option to make online purchases without registering.

 18% of Baymard’s respondents have abandoned their carts due to a complicated checkout process.
-As the total of European and US eCommerce sales is about $738 billion, checkout optimizations may save up to $260 billion worth of lost orders.
+As the total of European and US eCommerce sales amount to about $738 billion, checkout optimizations may save up to $260 billion worth of lost orders.

-In conclusion, optimizing your checkout process and page design is an excellent way to reduce cart abandonment.
-Do so by eliminating mandatory signups, supporting multiple digital payment systems, and using exit-intent popups among other ideas.
+Optimizing your checkout process and page design is an excellent way to reduce cart abandonment.
+Eliminate mandatory signups, support multiple digital payment systems, and use exit-intent popups – among other best practices.

-This shopping habit is particularly prominent in local markets, with 87% of customers reading online reviews before purchasing from local businesses in 2020.
-Accordingly, 72% of US customers have written a review for a local business.
+This shopping habit is particularly prominent in local markets.
+77% of US customers admitted to “always” or “regularly” reading online reviews before purchasing from local businesses in 2021.

 Since consumers usually turn to Google My Business for local business reviews, consider listing your business on the platform if you haven’t.
-Additionally, make sure to always optimize the customer experience and leverage negative reviews.
+Additionally, optimize customers’ web experience and leverage negative reviews.